kensanata/spellcasters/Iauniel.md

 whatever you can carry, i.e. one other person.

 **Web** (3) allows you to fill a 10ft cube with sticky spider webs.
+You need surfaces to anchor the web.
 Anybody caught in the web is automatically immobilised.
-It doesn't burn very quickly: to free a passage filled with these webs takes 10min per 10ft.
+Without outside help, it's practically impossible to free oneself from the web.
+A slow death awaits anybody caught.
+The web doesn't burn very quickly: to free a passage filled with these webs using fire takes 10min per 10ft.
 Anybody caught in a burning web takes 2d8 damage as they free themselves.
-Anybody caught in a web with an open fire such as a torch automatically sets it on fire.
+Anybody caught in a web with a torch automatically sets it on fire and is thus automatically free after 10min.

-**Cut the thread of fate** (4) allows you see the life thread of a living target up to 60ft away and cut it.
+**Kill** (4) allows you see the life thread of a living target up to 60ft away and cut it.
 The target must save vs. death or die.

-**Follow the thread** (4) allows you to create a silver thread that leads you and up to three others to a destination you have been to before.
-The thread leads through wrinkles in the barrier between the realms and thus effectively allows you to reach any destination in any of the known realms with no more than a dozen steps.

 **Network** (4) allows you to tap into the network of living spiders all around you.
 Any spider within two or three miles in any direction